(Updated March 2019)

 We all see color differently, but it’s rare to find someone who can’t see white.
 That’s because white, like sunlight, is composed of all the colors of the visible spectrum.
 In the garden, white plants reflect light, instantly brightening a shady spot.
 And an all-white garden is a symphony of light, where flowers and foliage join together in a succession of harmonious arrangements.

 SIX STEPS TO DESIGNING A WHITE GARDEN

-Since by definition a white garden is color-less, it must rely on shape, size and texture to make up its structure.
-Think of a black and white photograph: what makes it interesting?
+By definition, a white garden is color-less.
+As a result, it must rely on shape, size and texture to make up its structure.
+Think of a black and white photograph: What makes it interesting?
 The appeal of black and white photography lies in its ability to capture the details.

-But how do photographers do this?
-Firstly, by playing up contrasts between dark and light.
-Secondly, by creating pattern and repetition.
-Lastly, by establishing an interplay between foreground and background that creates a sense of rhythm and movement.
+How do photographers do this?
+First, by playing up contrasts between dark and light.
+Second, by creating pattern and repetition.
+Last, by establishing an interplay between foreground and background that creates a sense of rhythm and movement.
 These are the same details that make a white garden interesting.

 The interplay between dark and light make a white garden interesting

 1. CHOOSE A DARK BACKDROP

 White-flowering plants really ‘pop’ against a dark background.
 And positioning your white garden in front of a hedge only heightens the effect.
 Dense green shrubs like boxwood, holly or yew all provide great backdrops.
 Similarly, dark-toned doors, black gates, and houses painted in brown, green or gray can serve as strong frameworks.